Nursing Care Facilities

-Audiologist – A doctrate in Audiology is necessary to begin a profession as an audiologist.
-Audiologists must also be certified by the American Speech and Hearing Association and may be required to hold state licensure depending on the state in which one chooses to work.
+Audiology – A Doctorate in Audiology (AuD) is necessary to begin a profession as an audiologist.
+Audiologists must also be certified by the American Speech and Hearing Association (AHSA) and/or the American Academy of Audiology (AAA).
+Like their SLP counterparts, it may be required to hold state licensure depending on the state in which one chooses to work.